 You should also make sure the translation memory is considered your intellectual property and will remain with you at all times.
 Not all vendors are willing to let you access your translation memory directly.
 And you certainly shouldn’t be charged extra for this.

-Does the translation provider take advantage of innovative technologies?
+Does the vendor take advantage of innovative technologies?
 Or better yet, create them?

 Technologies like translation connectors and end-to-end solutions for multilingual content creation, structuring and publishing are essential to align the quality of companies’ communications with the excellence of their products.

 Machine translation (MT), neural machine translation (NMT), artificial intelligence (AI) and machine learning, augmented reality (AR) and virtual reality (VR)—these are all terms with which your preferred translation provider should be very familiar.
 The providers who are leading the pack on intelligent content research and development will present opportunities for your organization down the road.

 Whomever you partner with should foster a creative and innovative environment for finding and implementing solutions.
 Whether that means new technologies or other avant-garde ideas, a company that pushes the limits to improve will be in a position to address the quality turnaround times and cost of translation services.

 If your translation needs continue to grow each year, you want to be sure your content services provider can grow with you.
 If you find out down the road that they can’t scale to your needs—in terms of process and technology—you will be facing a possible last-minute vendor switch, which can equate to more hassle than necessary.

 A scalable translation provider will have the capacity to simultaneously translate thousands of words into a variety of languages in any given day.
 It is simply impossible to achieve that level of translation service if you’re working with a few independent translators or small single-language translation providers.

 Be sure your provider has the most efficient technology to get the job done, no matter how big the project.
 Not to boast, but we have a top-ranked translation management system, and quite honestly it can’t be beat!